MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/deploy/update-to-v91.md

 3. Choose whether to:

     -   Import each organization into a new Dynamics 365 Customer Engagement (on-premises), version 9.1 server deployment.
-Each imported organization will be updated to Dynamics 365 Customer Engagement, version 9.1 during the import process.
+Each imported organization will be updated to Dynamics 365 Customer Engagement (on-premise), version 9.1 during the import process.

-    -   Update each organization in-place in the updated Dynamics 365 Customer Engagement, version 9.1 (on-premises) server deployment.
+    -   Update each organization in-place in the updated Dynamics 365 Customer Engagement (on-premise), version 9.1 (on-premises) server deployment.

 # [Version 8.2 deployments](#tab/v82)

 1. Upgrade all computers running Dynamics 365 Server and desktop applications in your deployment to Dynamics 365 Customer Engagement (on-premises), version 9.0.

 2. Apply the latest version 9.1 update to all computers running Dynamics 365 Server and desktop applications in your deployment.
-More information: [Microsoft Dynamics 365 On-Premises Cumulative Updates](https://support.microsoft.com/en-us/topic/microsoft-dynamics-365-on-premises-cumulative-updates-ed51f905-cf4e-3641-dc7c-afe2b868eeb9)
+More information: [Microsoft Dynamics 365 on-premises Cumulative Updates](https://support.microsoft.com/en-us/topic/microsoft-dynamics-365-on-premises-cumulative-updates-ed51f905-cf4e-3641-dc7c-afe2b868eeb9)

 3. Next, update or import each organization.

 ---

-For more information, see the following articles:
+For more information, go to the following articles:

 -   [Dynamics 365 Customer Engagement (on-premises) application updates](update-microsoft-dynamics-crm.md#microsoft-dynamics-365-customer-engagement-on-premises-application-updates)